Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Resolvent estimates for mildly trapping manifolds

 We have the following weighted resolvent bound up to the spectrum.

 \begin{thm} Let $(X,g), \ P, \ E_0,$ and $a(h)$ be as above.
 Fix $s_1, \ s_2 >1/2$ such that $s_1 + s_2>2$.
 There are $C>0$ and $h_1>0$ such that

-for all $\varepsilon \in \mathbb R \setminus 0$ and for all $h \in (0,h_1]$. \end{thm} Note that the condition on $s_1$ and $s_2$ is the same as the one in \S\ref{s:introhalf} above.
+for all $\varepsilon \in \mathbb R \setminus 0$ and for all $h \in (0,h_1]$. \end{thm} Note that the condition on $s_1$ and $s_2$ is the same as the one in \S\ref{s:introhalf} above, see in particular \eqref{e:pdsmallh} and \eqref{e:pdsmall1}.
 This is the resolvent weighting needed to have a low energy bound for scattering on the half line (and for more general Euclidean scattering problems).

 To deduce Theorem \ref{t:resestx} from Theorem \ref{t:cont}, in Examples \ref{ex:non1} and \ref{ex:3fun1} we let $X_e$ be the part of $X$ where $r \ge r_1$, for any $r_1>0$ such that $F'(r_1)>0$, and put $V \equiv 0$.
 Then, after redefining $r$ as in the remark following \eqref{e:fdelta0}, we see that $g$ has the desired form in $X_e$, and it remains to check that \eqref{e:w} holds with $N\le2$.
 Below in \S\ref{s:nonex} and \S\ref{s:hypex} we will show this for some examples which generalize Examples \ref{ex:non1} and \ref{ex:3fun1} above.